dotnet/orleans/Advanced-Concepts/Serialization.md

 1) Go over all grain interface and grain class implementation assemblies (these are the assemblies that have the code gen step defined on them via referencing Orleans templates nuget).

-2) Out of those assemblies: generate serializers for types that are directly referenced in grain interfaces method signatures or state class signature OR for any type that is marked with  `[Serializable]` attribute.
+2) Out of those assemblies: generate serializers for types that are directly referenced in grain interfaces method signatures or state class signature or for any type that is marked with  `[Serializable]` attribute.

+3) In addition, a grain interface or implementation project can point to arbitrary types for serialization generation by adding a `[KnownType]` or `[KnownAssembly]` assembly level attributes to tell code generator to generate serializers for a specific types or all eligible types within an assembly.

 # Writing Custom Serializers